 - 1 tbsp nutritional yeast

-- Bring 1 quart of water to a simmer and add about 1½ tsp of salt to make salted water.
+- Bring 1 quart of water to a simmer and add about 1 1/2 tsp of salt to make salted water.
 Break or cut the tofu into large chunks and blanch it in the simmering salted water for 2-3 minutes.
-Drain and transfer the tofu to the blender.
+Drain, squeezing out extra water from the tofu for a more crumbly texture, and transfer the tofu to the blender.

 - Transfer the creamy cheese to a container and let cool to room temperature before covering and refrigerating.
-Chill until firm and crumbly in texture, for several hours, or ideally overnight.
+Chill until firm and crumbly in texture.
+This takes several hours, but gets even better after a day.